 You need to match your chosen payment integration with your existing product and resources, particularly in terms of developer skills and preference.

 Many often overlook the unique challenges that startups face, easily tempted to follow methods established by larger corporations.
-Be sure to acknowledge the startup environment for what it is and use this insight to make informed decisions regarding your business – selecting the right payment system for your startup is just one of them!
+Be sure to acknowledge the startup environment for what it is and use this insight to make informed decisions regarding your business – selecting the right payment system for your marketplace startup is just one of them!